Most humiliating bike incident?

 A more recent incident last year in the Wyre Forest I was showing a couple round some of the better bits in fine and dry conditions and completely lost it on a small(ish) drop known locally as Dog Kennel.
 Result a spectacular OTB, 1 written off helmet, numerous cuts, bruises and a badly dented ego.

-This topic has been closed to new replies.
+The topic ‘Most humiliating bike incident?’ is closed to new replies.